 Seizures can also be caused by conditions other than epilepsy.
 Many people experience a single seizure at some point in their life and then never experience another.
-A single seizure may be related to a specific medical problem (such as fever, a reaction to a drug, or withdrawal from alcohol) This is different from epilepsy.
+A single seizure may be related to a specific medical problem such as fever, a reaction to a drug, or withdrawal from alcohol.
+This situation is different from epilepsy.

 Epilepsy is a condition that causes permanent changes in the brain and disturbs how electrical energy works in the brain.
 The seizures that are associated with epilepsy are provoked by abnormal bursts of electrical activity in the brain.